 For suspending light-weight services from the ceiling such as lighting, Durra Panel offers universal support brackets which connect to the bottom flange of Durra Steel purlins.
 The Universal Support Brackets (USBs) are supplied in pairs and are rated to a safe working load (SWL) capacity of 60kg per pair.

-We manufacture and dispatch all products around Australia, New Zealand and the world from our plant in Bendigo, Australia.
+We manufacture and dispatch all products around Australia, America, New Zealand and the world from our plant in Bendigo, Australia.

 You can also pick up materials directly from our plant in Bendigo.